Tommyshub/restaurant/readme.md

 ### User stories

-As a customer of the resturant i want,
+As a customer of the restaurant i want,

 - to order food to be delivered to my door.